 There is more to life than writing I’m told, so there has to be other things that I’m interested in.
 Hmmm!
 The best I can do is tell you that I love researching Medieval times and Ancient Egypt.
 When I’m away from the computer I enjoy reading.
 My all time favourite book is Illusion by Paula Volsky, followed closely by Doomsday Book by Connie Willis.
 Although I do read a lot of fantasy, I also enjoy a good murder mystery; a touch of horror/thriller now and again; and even a sloppy romance when the mood takes me.
 I’ve also become addicted to scrapbooking and knitting.
 Both are a great way to relax.

 Born in London, England, I moved with my parents to Sydney, Australia in 1969.
 I lived on the south coast of NSW for about 10 years in the 1990s, and enjoyed the outdoor life during that time prior to moving back to Sydney.
 In 2009 I relocated to the beautiful Blue Mountains and commuted to work every day.
 At the end of 2010 I got a part-time job close to home working for the Australian Government, which pays the bills and allows me to pursue my writing career.
-I live with my family, a sharp-toothed puppy (we still call him a puppy when technically he no longer is) and two much loved cats.
+In 2017 I returned to the south coast of NSW.
+I live with my family, a sharp-toothed puppy (we still call him a puppy when technically he no longer is) and

 External Website Profiles